the-engine-room/library/_books/participatory-budgeting.md

 This piece aims to introduce the concept of participatory budgeting, as well as provide an overview of the opportunities and challenges that the implementation of such a model can bring.
 This document also presents examples of governments that have conducted participatory budgeting processes successfully, and includes examples of tools and platforms that they have used.

+This Library entry is also available in [Spanish](http://library.theengineroom.org/es/participatory-budgeting/) and [Portuguese](http://library.theengineroom.org/pt/participatory-budgeting/).

 ## Overview

 ### History